 The Secret Solstice music festival celebrates the midnight sun in Reykjavik in June and we can arrange VIP passes for our guests.

 Reindeer carpaccio is a deliciously healthy delicacy – high in nutrients and low in fat.
 Another controversial delicacy, not for the faint hearted, is raw puffin heart.

 ‘Independent People’ by Halldór Laxness.
 The author won the 1955 Nobel Prize for this novel which follows an ordinary sheep farmer striving to achieve independence.

 What to buy

 Purchase a made-to-measure knitted wool Icelandic jumper in Reykjavik or buy water repellent high-quality clothing.
 We have secured some handy discounts on a number of luxury brands.

 In Iceland’s capital city you are spoilt for choice of where to stay.
-From the contemporary all-suite Black Pearl hotel to Hotel Borg which combines tradition with modern luxury.
+From the contemporary all-suite Black Pearl Hotel to the even more luxurious Edition with a Michelin-starred chef.
+We also favour the smaller KEA Hotels; Hotel Borg which combines tradition with modern luxury, Storm Hotel offering excellent value and Sand Hotel with wonderful historic connections.
 Tower Suites is another option for chic luxury with incredible views of the city.

 Hotel Ranga is good value and conveniently located close to Eyjafjallajokull, Thorsmork and Seljalandsfoss waterfall.
 For a bit more luxury, try Skálakot Manor where they breed beautiful Icelandic horses.
 Torfhús Retreat is better situated for access to the Waterfall Gullfoss and Thingvellir National Park and The Retreat at the Blue Lagoon is the ultimate in luxury.